Somerset: Levels and moors

 and broadly corresponds to the administrative district of Sedgemoor but also includes the south west of Mendip district.
 Approximately 70% of the area is grassland and 30% is arable.

 Stretching about 32 km inland, this expanse of flat land barely rises above sea level.
 Before it was drained, much of the land was under a shallow brackish sea in winter and was marsh land in summer.
 Drainage began with the Romans, and was restarted at various times: by the Anglo-Saxons; in the Middle Ages by the Glastonbury Abbey, during 1400–1770; and during the Second World War, with the construction of the Huntspill River.
-Pumping and management of water levels still continues.
+Pumping and management of water levels still continue.

-The North Somerset Levels basin, north of the Mendips, covers a smaller geographical area than the Somerset Levels; and forms a coastal area around Avonmouth.
+The North Somerset Levels basin, north of the Mendips, covers a smaller geographical area than the Somerset Levels, and forms a coastal area around Avonmouth.
 It too was reclaimed by draining.
 It is mirrored, across the Severn Estuary, in Wales, by a similar low-lying area: the Caldicot and Wentloog Levels.

 In the far west of the county, running into Devon, is Exmoor, a high Devonian sandstone moor, which was designated as a national park in 1954, under the 1949 National Parks and Access to the Countryside Act.
 The highest point in Somerset is Dunkery Beacon on Exmoor, with a maximum elevation of 519 m.
 Over 100 sites in Somerset have been designated as Sites of Special Scientific Interest.

 Coastline

 The 64 km coastline of the Bristol Channel and Severn Estuary forms part of the northern border of Somerset.

 The Bristol Channel has the second largest tidal range in the world.
 At Burnham-on-Sea, for example, the tidal range of a spring tide is more than 12 m.

 Proposals for the construction of a Severn Barrage aim to harness this energy.
 The island of Steep Holm in the Bristol Channel is within the ceremonial county and is now administered by North Somerset Council.

-The main coastal towns are, from the west to the north-east, Minehead, Watchet, Burnham-on-Sea, Weston-super-Mare, Clevedon and Portishead.
+The main coastal towns are, from the west to the north-east, Minehead, Watchet, Burnham-on-Sea, Weston-super-Mare, Clevedon, and Portishead.
 The coastal area between Minehead and the eastern extreme of the administrative county's coastline at Brean Down is known as Bridgwater Bay, and is a National Nature Reserve.

 North of that, the coast forms Weston Bay and Sand Bay whose northern tip, Sand Point, marks the lower limit of the Severn Estuary.
 In the mid and north of the county the coastline is low as the level wetlands of the levels meet the sea.
 In the west, the coastline is high and dramatic where the plateau of Exmoor meets the sea, with high cliffs and waterfalls.